Your team has its own decisions. I build custom Claude Code skills that encode your standards.

 Asks at most two questions.
 Proposes a plan with the exact skills it will run, the reason for each, the inputs each needs, the dependencies between them.
 Waits for yes before running anything.
 Respects sequencing rules automatically.
 Decomposes oversized requests instead of chaining 5+ skills.

-Case B — outside Tacit, external adjacent exists
+Case A — outside Tacit, external adjacent exists

 "No Tacit skill fits cold-email sequences.
 Closest external: /marketing-skills:cold-email."